- Download our Moving to the UK Guide (PDF)

 Although most expats move to the capital, London, it is important that new arrivals are not only aware of these geographical distinctions, but also the strong sense of identity and nationalism felt by the populations of each nation.
 To understand the importance of this, some geographical, political and historical background is needed.

-From a geographical standpoint, the British Isles consists of the island of Great Britain (the countries of England, Wales and Scotland) and the island of Ireland (the countries of the Republic of Ireland and Northern Ireland).
+From a geographical standpoint, the British Isles consist of the island of Great Britain (the countries of England, Wales and Scotland) and the island of Ireland (the countries of the Republic of Ireland and Northern Ireland).
 The United Kingdom is a political entity consisting of England, Wales, Scotland and Northern Ireland.
 Notably, the Republic of Ireland is an independent nation, meaning that it is not part of the UK even though it is located in the British Isles.

-Though Northern Ireland and the Republic of Ireland share a landmass, they have a tumultuous history and it's important that expats recognise and respect this.
+Though Northern Ireland and the Republic of Ireland share a landmass, they have a tumultuous history, and it's important that expats recognise and respect this.
 The two nations are sharply divided by different politics, cultures and religions – so getting them confused or implying they're the same can cause offence.

-As part of the UK, those from England, Wales, and Scotland can usually safely be referred to as 'British', though many prefer the specific demonyms of 'English', 'Welsh' and 'Scottish' respectively.
+As part of the UK, those from England, Wales and Scotland can usually safely be referred to as 'British', though many prefer the specific demonyms of 'English', 'Welsh' and 'Scottish' respectively.

 Those from Northern Ireland might identify as 'Northern Irish', 'British' or sometimes just 'Irish'.
 Each of these labels implies a particular political stance and affiliation, so preferences vary widely and it's best not to make assumptions.